Johannes-M-Schaefer/Johannes-M-Schaefer/README.md

 # 🖐️ Introduction

-Hallo!
-Ich bin Johannes Schaefer, ein passionierter Frontend-Entwickler mit einem starken Fokus auf Webentwicklung und einer großen Begeisterung für innovative Technologien.
-Mein berufliches Ziel ist es, meine Fähigkeiten im Frontend weiter zu vertiefen und Erfahrungen im Backend zu sammeln, um schließlich als Gruppenleiter in einem agilen Scrum-Team zu arbeiten oder die Rolle des Product Owners zu übernehmen.
+Hello!
+I am Johannes Schaefer, a passionate frontend developer with a strong focus on web development and a great enthusiasm for innovative technologies.
+My career goal is to further deepen my skills in frontend development and gain experience in backend development, ultimately working as a team leader in an agile Scrum team or taking on the role of a Product Owner.

-Mein Interesse an der IT, insbesondere an der Webentwicklung, wurde während meiner Lehrerausbildung geweckt, als ich ein Projekt plante: die Entwicklung einer Applikation, die das Bildungssystem revolutionieren könnte.
-Diese App sollte dazu beitragen, den Lehrermangel zu bekämpfen und die Bildung ökonomischer und effektiver zu gestalten.
-Dieser Antrieb, eine Lösung für ein reales Problem zu entwickeln und zur Perfektion zu bringen, motivierte mich, meine Karriere in die IT zu verlagern.
+My interest in IT, particularly web development, was sparked during my teacher training when I planned a project: the development of an application that could revolutionize the education system.
+This app was intended to help combat teacher shortages and make education more economical and effective.
+This drive to develop a solution to a real-world problem and bring it to perfection motivated me to shift my career to IT.

-Während meiner Weiterbildung zum Frontend-Entwickler bei der Developer Akademie habe ich fundierte Kenntnisse in HTML, CSS und JavaScript erworben und arbeite derzeit an der Entwicklung einer WebApp, die die Organisation von Teamarbeitsprozessen optimiert.
-Meine Fähigkeit, technisches Wissen mit Führungsqualitäten zu verbinden, hat sich bereits in meiner Zeit als Lehramtsstudent und in meiner Gruppenleitungsfunktion bewährt.
-Diese Fähigkeiten möchte ich weiter ausbauen, indem ich in IT-Projekten Verantwortung übernehme und meine Kenntnisse in Bereichen wie Backend-Entwicklung, Datenanalyse, Künstlicher Intelligenz (KI), DevOps und Cloud Computing vertiefe.
+During my training as a frontend developer at the Developer Academy, I acquired solid skills in HTML, CSS, and JavaScript and am currently working on developing a web app that optimizes the organization of team work processes.
+My ability to combine technical knowledge with leadership skills has already proven valuable during my time as a teaching student and in my role as a group leader.
+I aim to further expand these skills by taking on responsibilities in IT projects and deepening my knowledge in areas such as backend development, data analysis, artificial intelligence (AI), DevOps, and cloud computing.

-Ich bin bestrebt, Projekte effizient und zielgerichtet voranzutreiben, mit einem klaren Fokus auf Teamarbeit, Qualität und Innovation.
-Die Möglichkeit, an der Schnittstelle von Technik und Teamführung zu arbeiten und Projekte von der Konzeption bis zur Perfektion zu bringen, begeistert mich besonders.
+I am committed to driving projects forward efficiently and purposefully, with a clear focus on teamwork, quality, and innovation.
+The opportunity to work at the intersection of technology and team leadership and to bring projects from conception to perfection excites me the most.

-## 🎯 Über mich
+## 🎯 About Me

-- **Berufsbezeichnung**: Frontend-Entwickler
+- **Job Title**: Frontend Developer
-- **Erfahrung**: 1+ Jahr in der Webentwicklung
+- **Experience**: 1+ years in web development
-- **Spezialisierung**: Frontend-Entwicklung, Webapplikationen, agile Methoden
+- **Specialization**: Frontend development, web applications, agile methods
-- **Ziel**: Erfahrungen im Backend sammeln und Führungsaufgaben übernehmen, möglicherweise als Scrum Master oder Product Owner
+- **Goal**: To gain experience in backend development and take on leadership roles, possibly as a Scrum Master or Product Owner
-- **Hobbys/Interessen**: Open-Source-Entwicklung, kontinuierliche Weiterbildung in neuen Webtechnologien, Projektmanagement
+- **Hobbies/Interests**: Open-source development, continuous learning in new web technologies, project management

-## 🛠️ Fähigkeiten
+## 🛠️ Skills

-- **Programmiersprachen**: HTML, CSS, JavaScript, Java, Groovy
+- **Programming Languages**: HTML, CSS, JavaScript, Java, Groovy
-- **Technologien & Tools**: Git, API-Integration, Bootstrap, Angular, Blackbox AI, ChatGPT
+- **Technologies & Tools**: Git, API integration, Bootstrap, Angular, Blackbox AI, ChatGPT
-- **Methoden**: Agile Entwicklung, Scrum, Test Driven Development, Nutzerzentriertes Design
+- **Methods**: Agile development, Scrum, Test Driven Development, user-centered design
-- **Sonstige Kompetenzen**: Gruppenleitung, Präsentation, didaktische Vermittlung von komplexen Themen
+- **Other Competencies**: Group leadership, presentation, didactic communication of complex topics

-## 📈 Projekte
+## 📈 Projects

 ### JOIN WebApp
-- **Beschreibung**: Entwicklung einer WebApp zur Organisation von Teamarbeitsprozessen, um die Effizienz und Zusammenarbeit innerhalb von Teams zu verbessern.
+- **Description**: Development of a web app to organize team work processes, aimed at improving efficiency and collaboration within teams.
-- **Technologien**: HTML, CSS, JavaScript, Firebase für die Datenbankverwaltung.
+- **Technologies**: HTML, CSS, JavaScript, Firebase for database management.
-- **Rolle**: Frontend-Entwicklung und Integration von Funktionen wie Registrierungs- und Login-Mechanismen, Kontaktbuch und Aufgabenverwaltung.
+- **Role**: Frontend development and integration of features such as registration and login mechanisms, contact book, and task management.
-- **Herausforderungen und Erfolge**:
+- **Challenges and Achievements**:
-  - Entwicklung einer skalierbaren und benutzerfreundlichen Oberfläche.
+  - Development of a scalable and user-friendly interface.
-  - Optimierung der Datenbankabfragen zur Verbesserung der Leistung.
+  - Optimization of database queries to improve performance.
-  - Implementierung einer sicheren Authentifizierungs- und Autorisierungslogik.
+  - Implementation of secure authentication and authorization logic.

-### OER-Lernmodul mit H5P-Elementen
+### OER Learning Module with H5P Elements
-- **Beschreibung**: Entwicklung eines Open Educational Resource (OER) Lernmoduls zur Unterstützung des digitalen Lernens.
+- **Description**: Development of an Open Educational Resource (OER) learning module to support digital learning.
-- **Technologien**: H5P, HTML, CSS
+- **Technologies**: H5P, HTML, CSS
-- **Rolle**: Implementierung interaktiver Lernelemente und Integration in bestehende Lernplattformen.
+- **Role**: Implementation of interactive learning elements and integration into existing learning platforms.
-- **Herausforderungen und Erfolge**:
+- **Challenges and Achievements**:
-  - Erstellung und Integration interaktiver Lerninhalte zur Verbesserung des Online-Lernens.
+  - Creation and integration of interactive learning content to enhance online learning.
-  - Anpassung der Module für eine nahtlose Benutzererfahrung auf verschiedenen Lernplattformen.
+  - Adapting the modules for a seamless user experience across various learning platforms.

-## 📚 Ausbildung
+## 📚 Education

-- **Weiterbildung**: Frontend Webentwicklung, Developer Akademie (seit 07/2023)
+- **Training**: Frontend Web Development, Developer Academy (since 07/2023)
-- **Master of Education (Gym/Ge)**: Universität zu Köln (seit 2021) – Fokus auf dem Einsatz von Technologie in der Bildung, einschließlich der Entwicklung von E-Learning-Tools.
+- **Master of Education (Gym/Ge)**: University of Cologne (since 2021) – Focus on the use of technology in education, including the development of e-learning tools.
-- **Bachelor of Arts (Gym/Ge)**: Universität zu Köln & Sporthochschule (10/2017 - 08/2021) – Erworbenes Wissen in Wissenschaftskommunikation und Teamführung.
+- **Bachelor of Arts (Gym/Ge)**: University of Cologne & Sports University (10/2017 - 08/2021) – Gained knowledge in science communication and team leadership.
-- **Bachelor of Science (B.Sc.)**: Sporthochschule Köln (04/2013 - 07/2018) – Schwerpunkt auf Gesundheit und Ernährung, Abschlussarbeit zur Auswirkung von Elektromyostimulationstraining auf Muskelproteine.
+- **Bachelor of Science (B.Sc.)**: Sports University Cologne (04/2013 - 07/2018) – Focus on health and nutrition, thesis on the impact of electromyostimulation training on muscle proteins.

-## 💼 Berufserfahrung in der IT
+## 💼 Professional Experience in IT

-### Developer Akademie (seit 07/2023 - laufend)
+### Developer Academy (since 07/2023 - ongoing)
-- **Position**: Frontend Webentwickler
+- **Position**: Frontend Developer
-- **Verantwortlichkeiten**:
+- **Responsibilities**:
-  - Entwicklung und Gestaltung dynamischer Webapplikationen unter Nutzung moderner Webtechnologien.
+  - Development and design of dynamic web applications using modern web technologies.
-  - Umsetzung von Benutzeroberflächen mit HTML, CSS, JavaScript sowie Frameworks wie Angular und Bootstrap.
+  - Implementation of user interfaces with HTML, CSS, JavaScript, and frameworks like Angular and Bootstrap.
-  - Integration von APIs zur Erweiterung der Funktionalitäten von Webanwendungen.
+  - Integration of APIs to enhance web application functionality.
-  - Nutzung von Git für Versionskontrolle und Zusammenarbeit im Entwicklungsteam.
+  - Use of Git for version control and collaboration within the development team.
-  - Bearbeitung kleinerer Projekte, einschließlich der Nachbildung bekannter Plattformen wie "Lieferando", "Instagram" und "Chefkoch", um spezielle Webentwicklungsfähigkeiten wie Webshop-Design, Kommentarfunktion und Zutatenrechner zu erlernen.
+  - Engagement in smaller projects, including recreating popular platforms like "Lieferando," "Instagram," and "Chefkoch," to learn specific web development skills such as webshop design, commenting functionality, and ingredient calculators.

-### Selbstständige Weiterbildung in IT und Programmierung
+### Self-Study in IT and Programming
-- **Aktivitäten**:
+- **Activities**:
-  - Erwerb fortgeschrittener Kenntnisse in Java und Groovy zur Erweiterung der Backend-Fähigkeiten.
+  - Acquired advanced skills in Java and Groovy to expand backend capabilities.
-  - Vertiefung des Wissens in der Arbeit mit modernen Webtechnologien und Tools zur Unterstützung von IT-Projekten.
+  - Deepened knowledge in working with modern web technologies and tools to support IT projects.

-## 💼 Berufserfahrung in der Gruppenleitung
+## 💼 Experience in Group Leadership

-### Vertretungslehrer an der Gertrud-Koch-Gesamtschule, Troisdorf (08/2021 bis 02/2022)
+### Substitute Teacher at Gertrud-Koch Comprehensive School, Troisdorf (08/2021 to 02/2022)
-- **Position**: Vertretungslehrer
+- **Position**: Substitute Teacher
-- **Verantwortlichkeiten**:
+- **Responsibilities**:
-  - Anleitung von fünf Schulklassen der Sekundarstufe I.
+  - Guided five secondary school classes.
-  - Planung, Erarbeitung und Nachbereitung von Unterricht in den Fächern Naturwissenschaften, Chemie und Sport.
+  - Planned, developed, and reviewed lessons in science, chemistry, and sports.
-  - Führung und Motivation von Schülergruppen, Förderung von Teamarbeit und sozialem Lernen.
+  - Led and motivated student groups, promoting teamwork and social learning.

-### Praxissemester am Heinrich-Böll-Gymnasium, Troisdorf (02/2022 bis 08/2022)
+### Practical Semester at Heinrich Böll High School, Troisdorf (02/2022 to 08/2022)
-- **Position**: Lehramtspraktikant
+- **Position**: Teaching Intern
-- **Verantwortlichkeiten**:
+- **Responsibilities**:
-  - Durchführung eines Forschungsprojekts in der Chemie-Didaktik.
+  - Conducted a research project in chemistry didactics.
-  - Leitung von Unterrichtsklassen und Anleitung von Schülergruppen.
+  - Managed classroom teaching and guided student groups.
-  - Erarbeitung und Planung von Unterrichtsmaterialien, Förderung von interaktiven und kollaborativen Lernansätzen.
+  - Developed and planned teaching materials, promoting interactive and collaborative learning approaches.

-## 📞 Kontakt
+## 📞 Contact

-Ich freue mich immer über interessante Gespräche und neue Kontakte!
-Sie können mich unter folgenden Wegen erreichen:
+I am always open to interesting conversations and new contacts!
+You can reach me through the following channels:

-- **E-Mail**: j.m.schaefer@proton.me
+- **Email**: j.m.schaefer@proton.me
-- **LinkedIn**: [Link zu deinem LinkedIn-Profil]
+- **LinkedIn**: [Link to your LinkedIn profile]
-- **GitHub**: [Link zu deinem GitHub-Profil]
+- **GitHub**: [Link to your GitHub profile]

-## 🌟 Weitere Informationen
+## 🌟 Additional Information

-Falls Sie mehr über mich erfahren möchten oder Fragen zu meinen Projekten haben, zögern Sie nicht, mich zu kontaktieren.
-Ich freue mich darauf, von Ihnen zu hören!
+If you would like to know more about me or have any questions about my projects, please do not hesitate to contact me.
+I look forward to hearing from you!